 Crime & Safety

-WASHINGTON, DC – Cole Tomas Allen, the man arrested in connection with a shooting at the White House Correspondents’ Dinner Saturday night, is due to be arraigned in federal court in Washington, DC, on Monday.
+WASHINGTON, DC — Cole Tomas Allen, the man arrested in connection with a shooting at the White House Correspondents’ Dinner on Saturday night, was formally accused Monday of trying to assassinate President Donald Trump, interstate transportation of weapons and discharge of a firearm during a violent crime in federal court, NBC and others report.

 Find out what's happening in Washington DCfor free with the latest updates from Patch.